glpi-project/docdev/source/checklists/index.rst

 Checklists
 ==========

-Some really usefull checklists, for development, releases, and so on!
+Some really useful checklists, for development, releases, and so on!

 .. toctree::
    :maxdepth: 2